There's No Kibble Served at the Big Cat Rescue

 Written by Carole Baskin

 What began as an intervention into fur farm auctions in 1992 has grown into the Big Cat Rescue, an accredited sanctuary home to more than 100 lions, tigers, leopards, bobcats, servals, caracals, lynx and many other species of wild cats and wild cat hybrids.
 Feeding time is the best part of their day and what we feed is a critical factor in maintaining their health and keeping our vet costs low.
-The sanctuary started in 1992, and everything we know now about caring for big cats was learned through trial and error.
+The sanctuary was founded in 1992, and everything we know now about caring for big cats was learned through trial and error.

 In the beginning, we fed chicken leg quarters, chicken necks, chicken gizzards and chunks of red meat.
 We quickly learned the necessity of adding vitamins, minerals and calcium, as the diet was insufficient for maintaining healthy teeth and bones.
 With cats that ranged in size from the three pound sand cat to the 750 pound tiger, it was a feat of mathematical genius to properly work out the correct ratios for each cat species and then account for the difference in the individual's ages, health and energy expenditure needs.
 We wanted something more balanced, and a number of products claimed to be, so we tried them.